 Post-tenure, five-year reviews will address the same four areas as FAC reviews: teaching, advising, community service, and scholarly growth, but the outcome of these five-year reviews will have no impact on the tenured status of faculty members.
 Grounds for dismissal of tenured faculty remain unchanged, and Guilford College continues to adhere to the American Association of University Professors (AAUP) Statement of Principles.

-The first five-year review will be conducted five years after the tenure review or five years after a promotion review.
+The first five-year review will be conducted FOUR five years after the PROMOTION TO ASSOCIATE PROFESSOR, AND WILL SERVE AS A FORMATIVE EVALUATION OF THE FACULTY MEMBER’S PROGRESS TOWARD PROMOTION TO FULL PROFESSOR.
 Subsequent reviews will be conducted on a five-year cycle, and the last review within five years of retirement.
 The Academic Dean may grant requests to alter the review schedule to accommodate study leaves, imminent promotion reviews, or other contingencies.
 No more than two post-tenure reviews will be conducted per semester.

 A Faculty Development Associate for Tenured Faculty will be appointed by the Director of Faculty Development and approved by the Clerk's Committee and the Academic Dean to coordinate the review procedure.
 This Associate will serve for at least two, and no more than three, consecutive academic years, at the end of which she or he will be compensated with a course release within two years of his or her last year of service.
 Associates may only be reappointed after a three-year lay-off.